arul-cfkube/todos-ecosystem/README.md

 ## Todo(s) Ecosystem of Microservices

-Each one of these Microservices can be developed, deployed and tested individually but each one also participates in a larger demo set thats meant to highlight Spring Boot and Cloud Foundry (specifically Pivotal Application Service, which has a Cloud Foundry core) features.
+Each one of these Microservices can be developed and deployed individually but each one also participates in a larger demo set thats meant to highlight Spring Boot and Pivotal Application Service (Cloud Foundry core) features.

 ### Part(s)

+The Ecosystem is divided into smaller parts, each highlighting specific features of [Spring Boot](https://spring.io/projects/spring-boot), [Spring Cloud](https://projects.spring.io/spring-cloud/) and [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service).
+Feel free to clone and play around with [each one](#apps) individually or work through these Part(s) which builds out the EcoSystem on the [Cloud](https://run.pivotal.io/).

 1. [Build and Deploy Base Set](PART_1.md) - build and cf push...awe yeah
 2. [Build and Deploy Spring Cloud](PART_2.md) - build and cf push Spring Cloud stack

-### The Apps, Microservices and Scripts

-#### Apps
+### Apps

 App | Description | Local Port | PAS enabled
 ------------ | ------------- | ------------- | -------------
 [todos-ui](https://github.com/corbtastik/todos-ui) | todomvc.com Vue.js frontend Todo(s) UI | 4040 | [yes](https://github.com/corbtastik/todos-ui#run-on-pas)

-#### JVM Microservices
+### JVM Microservices

 Microservice | Description | Local Port | PAS enabled
 ------------ | ------------- | ------------- | -------------